Visualizing Hyperbolic Honeycombs: Hyperidealization

 As with ideal vertices, we can tell if a tiling will have hyperideal vertices by looking at the dual tiling and asking what kind of geometry the cells have.
 In the case of the $\{4,3,7\}$ honeycomb, the dual honeycomb has cells with Schl\"afli symbol $\{7,3\}$, which is a tiling of $\HH^2$ with three heptagons around each vertex.
 We can see many copies of the dual $\{3,7\}$ tiling in Figure \ref{Fig:437_boundary}, one for each hyperideal vertex: the hyperideal cells of the $\{7,3,4\}$ honeycomb are centered on the hyperideal vertices of the $\{4,3,7\}$ honeycomb, with a face corresponding to each edge of the $\{4,3,7\}$ honeycomb.

-Hyperideal cells have a new feature: each such cell meets the boundary of $\HH^3$ in a circular region we call the \emph{head} of the cell.
+Hyperideal cells have a new feature: each such cell meets the boundary of $\HH^3$ in a circular region we call the \emph{head} of the cell, as shown in Figure \ref{Fig:734_boundary_pattern}.
 In general, a honeycomb $\{p,q,r\}$ has hyperideal cells when $(p-2)(q-2)>4$.